 - Spotting is encouraged.
 QRP signals can be weak and it helps to know where to look.

 - The Reverse Beacon Network (RBN) is an excellent tool (http://www.reversebeacon.net/), and this interpretation of RBN data helps to see where people are on the band (https://dxcluster.ha8tks.hu/rbn_ct1boh/).
-Announcing yourself on the QRP Labs reflector or Facebook page is allowed.
+Use the sliders to narrow down the frequency range.

-- Any feature of the QCX/QSX is allowed – specifically for the avoidance of doubt this includes the use of message banks, keyer, the inbuilt decoder and any other standard functionality
+- Any feature of the QCX/QCX-mini/QCX+/QSX is allowed – specifically for the avoidance of doubt this includes the use of message banks, keyer, the inbuilt decoder and any other standard functionality

-- non-QCX operator – 1pt per QSO with a QCX
+- Work a non-QCX operator – 1 point per QSO

 Logs: Not required.